Ahmadjajja/SMIT-WMA-6-A-E/Assignments/JavascriptAssignment10.md

 Submit:

-1- submit your code here https://forms.gle/ZYL1VLf2jBt7N2Su9
+1- submit your code here https://forms.gle/ZYL1VLf2jBt7N2Su9 <br />
 2- Due Date 05-April-2023

 After solving these problems, you guys will be able to make well and efficient logics.